njclarkbmf/microservice-app-example/che/README.md

 ## Stack for `microservice-app-example`

 In order to create workspace you need to first create a stack for it.
+Stack for the app can be found in `stack.json` file.
+Just Navifate to the `Stacks` on dashboard -> `Add Stack` and copy the content of `stack.json` to `Raw Configuration`.
+Once the stack is created you are ready to start a workspace: `Workspace` -> `Add Workspace` -> chose newly created stack press `Create` button.

 ## Known Issues